 City councilor and 7th Ward representative Troy Beckwith first proposed cutting health insurance for council members at their April 2 meeting.
 There was enough support behind Beckwith's recommendation that council directed to Budget Director Mack Cook to draft a resolution that could be voted on the following month.
 At the following meeting, several council members said they have taken advantage of, or are currently utilizing, city-provided health insurance.

-“(Health insurance) was not my motivation for joining counsel,” First Ward councilwoman Kat McCarthy said at an April 16 meeting.
-“Once had the option, we had to take it.”
+"(Health insurance) was not my motivation for joining counsel," First Ward councilwoman Kat McCarthy said at an April 16 meeting.
+"Once [my family] had the option, we had to take it."

 City employees and council members have the option of getting health insurance from the city that covers both medical and prescription drug costs.
 Second Ward Councilwoman Katy Silliman said taking away the health insurance option may deter quality candidates from running for office.